oxcsml/epimap/docs/limitations.md

 ---

 There are a number of limitations to our current approach, mostly due to limitations in the fidelity and detail of the publicly available data.
+* We have not found ready access to daily case count data from local authorities in Northern Ireland.
-* The major one is that our method is based upon analysis of counts of positive tests, as opposed to true infections.
+* The major limitation is that our method is based upon analysis of counts of positive tests, as opposed to true infections.
 There is an unclear relationship between true incidences and the community testing in Pillars 1+2, and there can be substantial selection bias